 In the Netherlands, everyone must be able to identify themselves when requested to do so by the police or supervisory officials.
 You must therefore carry valid identification at all times.

 The reason for identification requirement

 The Dutch government introduced a law to improve public safety in 2005.
-This enables the police and supervisory officials to find out right away whether the details a person gives about themselves are correct.
-For instance, a police officer can ask a cyclist who has ridden through a red traffic light to produce identification.
-Those who fail to produce valid information when asked risk being fined 50 euro.
+This enables the police and supervisory officials to find out immediately whether the details a person gives about themselves are correct.
+Those who fail to produce valid information when asked risk being fined.

 Who the identification requirement applies to

-The identification requirement applies to everyone fourteen years of age or older who resides in the Netherlands.
-This therefore includes you, for as long as you live and work here.
+This identification requirement applies to everyone fourteen years of age or older who resides in the Netherlands.

 Who may ask you to produce identification